whitjord/subnotes/README.md

 ### Conventions Used in This Specification

-JSON Objects are often referred to as "nodes" and are displayed like this: *nodename*
+JSON Objects are referred to as "nodes" and are displayed like this: *nodename*

-JSON field names (keys) are often display like this: **name**
+JSON field names (keys) are displayed like this: **name**

 *NOTE: JSON Schemas are a work in progress and haven't been tested yet*